Accounting policies and procedures

 5.2 Investments in subsidiaries and associates

-5.2.2 Long-term investments in foundations and non-profit associations are accounted for only when the university has control over the entity’s financial and business policies.
-When the university has control of an entity, the investment is accounted for as a wholly-held investment.
-When the university has no control, no investment is recognised in the balance sheet and contributions to the investee’s capital are accounted for as expenses.
+Where the university has control over an entity, the investment shall be accounted for as an investment in a subsidiary.
+Where the university does not have control, no investment shall be recognised in the balance sheet and contributions to the investee’s capital shall be recognised as expense.

 5.2.3 A subsidiary is an entity controlled by the university.